PitkinCounty/GDAL-TIF-Compressor/README.md

 ![screenshot](GDAL_Translator_Screenshot.PNG)

 ## Getting Started
 GDAL is a library for reading and writing raster and vector geospatial data formats.
-This GDAL_Translator is a custom Java application developed by the Pitkin County BITS Department.
-This application implements the ‘gdal_translate’ command (from GDAL).
-The GDAL_Translator loops through a user-defined input directory (non-recursive), compressing each TIFF file into the specified output directory using the original filename (up to an optional maximum number of files).
-The GUI will be responsive while the command executes, which takes ~1 min per file.
-This compression reduces the TIFF file size by approximately 95%.
+This application loops through a user-defined input directory (non-recursive, optional: maximum number of files), calling ‘gdal_translate’ to compress each TIFF file into the specified output directory using the original filename.
+The GUI will be responsive while the command executes, which takes ~1 min per file and acheives approximately 95% compression.

 A common use case for this application is for processing large image sets from a fly-over or reducing a TIFF file for distribution.
 Typical users include the Pitkin County GIS Department.

 ### Prerequisites / Minimum System Requirements:
   Geospatial Data Abstraction Library (GDAL)

-  Python?
+  Python 2?

   Windows 7?

 ![screenshot](GDAL_Translator_HELP.PNG)

 ### Install / Run the Application
-Make sure the system requirements have been met, including prerequisite software (see “Version Info”).
+Make sure the system requirements have been met.

 The Java Application is distributed as a JAR file (see icon on right).
-Users running Windows based operating systems can double click this file to run the application.
-Once the application is running, the user can follow the process defined below to use the GDAL_Translator.
+Users running Windows based operating systems can download 'GDAL_Transale.jar' then double click this file to run the application.

 ## User Guide

-## Using the Application (SOP)
 Users can modify the following parameters within the GUI prior to clicking the ‘Translate’ button:
 Where the uncompressed images can be found (Input Directory) Where the compressed images should be sent (Output Directory)